rrd108/simplepay-js-sdk/README-ENG.md

 - `SIMPLEPAY_MERCHANT_KEY_HUF` Your Simplepay secret merchant key.
 Set `SIMPLEPAY_MERCHANT_KEY_EUR` and `SIMPLEPAY_MERCHANT_KEY_USD` for accepting EUR and USD payments.
 - `SIMPLEPAY_MERCHANT_ID_HUF` Your Simplepay merchant id.
 Set `SIMPLEPAY_MERCHANT_ID_EUR` and `SIMPLEPAY_MERCHANT_ID_USD` for accepting EUR and USD payments.
 - `SIMPLEPAY_PRODUCTION` If it set to `true`, it will use production environment, otherwise it will use sandbox environment.
 - `SIMPLEPAY_REDIRECT_URL` The URL of your site, where the customer will be redirected after the payment.
+Can also be provided when starting a payment.

 ## Usage